inoxlang/inox/docs/builtin.md

 ```
 ### fs.read

-the fs.read function behaves exactly like the read function but only works on files & directories.
+The fs.read function behaves exactly like the read function but only works on files & directories.
+The content of files is parsed by default, to disable parsing use --raw after the path: a byte slice will be returned instead.
+The type of content is determined by looking at the extension.
 ### fs.read_file

-the fs.read function behaves exactly like the read function but only works on files.
+The fs.read function behaves exactly like the read function but only works on files.
+The content is parsed by default, to disable parsing use --raw after the path: a byte slice will be returned instead.
+The type of content is determined by looking at the extension.
 ### fs.ls

 the fs.ls function takes a directory path or a path pattern as first argument and returns a list of entries, if no argument is provided the ./ directory is used.